South Hams District Council elections

 South Hams District Council is the local authority for the South Hams District in Devon, England.
 The council is elected every four years.
 Since the last boundary changes in 2015, 31 councillors have been elected from 20 wards: eleven of which elect one councillor, seven elect two councillors and two elect three councillors.
 Between 1999 and 2014, 40 councillors were elected from 30 wards.

-Political control

-The first election to the council was held in 1973, initially operating as a shadow authority before coming into its powers on 1 April 1974.
-Political control of the council since 1973 has been held by the following parties:

-Leadership

-The leaders of the council since 1994 have been: